Snuffy Stirnweiss: Early life and college

-Before turning professional, Stirnweiss was a multi-sport star in high school at Fordham Preparatory School in The Bronx.
+Before turning professional, Stirnweiss was a multi-sport star in high school at Fordham Preparatory School in the Bronx.
 In 1935, his junior year, he led his school to championships in both baseball and basketball, and was the star of both teams in the process, while being a leader for the football team as well.
 These accolades helped to earn him a spot in the school's Hall of Honor upon his graduation from Fordham Prep in 1936.
 Furthermore, he was able to parlay his sporting accomplishments into attending the University of North Carolina, where he played significant roles with the football and baseball programs.
-As a football player, he was used in a quarterback and halfback hybrid role, while also being capable of booming punts further down field than most other punters were capable of doing during this time period.
+As a football player, he was used in a quarterback and halfback hybrid role, while also being capable of booming punts farther down field than most other punters were capable of doing during this time period.
 His football prowess earned him many accolades, including the highest honor an athlete can achieve at North Carolina, the Patterson Medal, awarded to the senior athlete in the University who is judged by a committee of faculty, administrators, and students to be most outstanding in athletic ability, sportsmanship, morale, leadership, and general conduct.

 Stirnweiss also played baseball while at North Carolina, though he was not as renowned for his baseball exploits.
 Stirnweiss was a high draft pick by the Chicago Cardinals of the National Football League (NFL) in the 1940 NFL draft, but after receiving an offer from the New York Yankees, he opted to pursue a baseball career and signed with the New York organization upon his graduation from North Carolina in 1940.